sigvartmh/Exercises/Exercise6/README.md

 Be careful!
 You don't want to create a [chain reaction](http://en.wikipedia.org/wiki/Fork_bomb)...
 If you do, you can use `pkill -f program_name` (Windows: `taskkill /F /IM program_name /T`) as a sledgehammer.

+(Note: because of a delay with logging on terminals on the RT-lab computers you won't be able to start new terminals from within your program.
+You can and should do this on your personal computer, but we will accept manual starts of each process.)
 (Note for the project: Usually a program crashes for a reason.
 Restoring the program to the same state as it died in may cause it to crash in exactly the same way, all over again.)

 ####2: Guarantees (Optional)
 Make your program print each number once and _only_ once, and demonstrate (a priori, not just through observation of your program) that it will behave this way, regardless of when the primary is killed.